soundata/soundata/docs/source/contributing.rst

     * For each audio/annotation file, reduce the audio length to 1-2 seconds and remove all but a few of the annotations.
     * If the dataset has a metadata file, reduce the length to a few lines.

+2. Create a toy index corresponding to the one-clip toy dataset in the tests folder ``tests/indexes/``.
+Some further detail:

+    * The index should include only the clips you need for the toy dataset for testing.
+    * The index should be named ``<dataset-id>_index_<dataset-version>_sample.json``.
+The version in the JSON file should also be ``sample``.
+    * Include this index in the ``INDEXES`` variable in your dataloader module.
+    * Then, when testing your dataset, initialize it passing ``version='test'`` in the ``.initialize()`` method.

-2. Test all of the dataset specific code, e.g. the public attributes of the Clip class, the load functions and any other custom functions you wrote.
+3. Test all of the dataset specific code, e.g. the public attributes of the Clip class, the load functions and any other custom functions you wrote.
 See the `tests folder <https://github.com/soundata/soundata/tree/master/tests>`_ for reference.
    If your loader has a custom download function, add tests similar to `this mirdata loader <https://github.com/soundata/soundata/blob/master/tests/test_groove_midi.py#L96>`_.

-3. Locally run ``pytest -s tests/test_full_dataset.py --local --dataset my_dataset`` before submitting your loader to make sure everything is working.
+4. Locally run ``pytest -s tests/test_full_dataset.py --local --dataset my_dataset`` before submitting your loader to make sure everything is working.

 .. note::  We have written automated tests for all loader's ``cite``, ``download``, ``validate``, ``load``, ``clip_ids`` functions,